PatMue/classification_robustness/README.md

 [ICCV2023 AROW Workshop official code submission.
 Classification robustness to common optical aberrations](https://openaccess.thecvf.com/content/ICCV2023W/AROW/html/Muller_Classification_Robustness_to_Common_Optical_Aberrations_ICCVW_2023_paper.html)

+\#tldr: This repository contains the code to reproduce the OpticsBench image corruptions and also provides the code for data augmentation with OpticsAugment.

 #### Why?
 Computer vision using deep neural networks (DNNs) has brought about seminal changes in people's lives.
 DNNs have to behave in a robust way to disturbances such as noise, pixelation, or blur.
 Blur directly impacts the performance of DNNs, which are often approximated as a disk-shaped kernel to model defocus.
 However, optics suggests that there are different kernel shapes depending on wavelength and location caused by optical aberrations.
 In practice, as the optical quality of a lens decreases, such aberrations increase.